Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 ### Chart & Song Info

-- **[SDVX Index](https://sdvxindex.com/)**<br>This website contains detailed top-down overviews of charts for players to study and practice with.
-It is similar to *sdvx.in* below, however it provides every chart, including lower level difficulties, and it may load faster.
 - **[sdvx.in](https://sdvx.in/)**<br>One of the oldest, and most useful, resources available for the series for studying charts similarly to the above.
 However, it does not provide overviews for a large group of lower level charts.

 - **[SDVX Song List](https://myshkin.io/sdvx/songlist)** by *Myshkin*<br>Song list which includes PC availability.
 Browsing for packs and chart levels is a bit easier with this list.
 - **[arcade-songs - sdvx](https://arcade-songs.zetaraku.dev/sdvx/)** by *@zetaraku*<br>Complete list of music in popular rhythm games.